 4. Your AE’s closed/won opp percentage is predictable

 Great VPs of Sales know their closed/won opp percentage.
 It is the only way to forecast revenue growth.
-If you have a great VP, this number is likely segmented based on size of opportunity.
+If you have a great VP, this number is likely segmented based on the size of the opportunity.
 However, too often the account opportunity value is not set until the first conversation with an AE.

 In the ABSD model, opportunity value is estimated before the SDR is assigned the account.
 Therefore, AE closed/won percentage is critical data to set SDR pipeline contribution metrics.
 The closed/won percentage typically varies based on the size of an opp.
 For example, a 1k MRR opp closes at 30% vs. a 5k MRR opp closing at 15%.